Joseph Stalin: 1942–1945: Soviet counter-attack

 In 1944, the Soviet Union made significant advances across Eastern Europe toward Germany, including Operation Bagration, a massive offensive in the Byelorussian SSR against the German Army Group Centre.
 In 1944, the German armies were pushed out of the Baltic states, which were then re-annexed into the Soviet Union.
 As the Red Army reconquered the Caucasus and Crimea, various ethnic groups living in the region—the Kalmyks, Chechens, Ingushi, Karachai, Balkars, and Crimean Tatars—were accused of having collaborated with the Germans.
 Using the idea of collective responsibility as a basis, Stalin's government abolished their autonomous republics and between late 1943 and 1944 deported the majority of their populations to Central Asia and Siberia.
 Over one million people were deported as a result of the policy, with high rates of mortality.

 In February 1945, the three leaders met at the Yalta Conference.
 Roosevelt and Churchill conceded to Stalin's demand that Germany pay the Soviet Union 20 billion dollars in reparations, and that his country be permitted to annex Sakhalin and the Kuril Islands in exchange for entering the war against Japan.
 An agreement was also made that a post-war Polish government should be a coalition consisting of both communist and conservative elements.
 Privately, Stalin sought to ensure that Poland would come fully under Soviet influence.
 The Red Army withheld assistance to Polish resistance fighters battling the Germans in the Warsaw Uprising, with Stalin believing that any victorious Polish militants could interfere with his future aspirations to dominate Poland.
 Stalin placed great emphasis on capturing Berlin before the Western Allies, believing that this would enable him to bring more of Europe under long-term Soviet control.
-Churchill, concerned by this, unsuccessfully tried to convince the U.S. that they should pursue the same goal.
+Churchill, concerned by this, unsuccessfully tried to convince the US that they should pursue the same goal.